yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 {% note %} **First uses of Maven require internet connection** in order for the local repository to be populated with required libraries.
 Once all required libraries are in the local repository the internet connection is not mandatory. {%endnote%}

-{% info %} **Dependency Download by Maven**
+{% info title=Dependency Download by Maven %}
 Maven uses repositories: a local repository where all required dependencies (artifacts) are stored for Maven's use, and remote repositories from which Maven downloads required dependencies that are missing in the local repository.
 If a dependency is missing from the local repository during execution, Maven automatically downloads the missing dependencies from the remote repositories.
 The download might take a few minutes (progress messages are printed to the console).
 When the download is finished, Maven returns to its original tasks.
 {%endinfo%}

 # Installation

-To install the OpenSpaces Maven plugin:
+To install the XAP Maven plugin:

-Run the `installmavenrep` script from the `<XAP Root>\tools\maven` directory:
+Run the `installmavenrep` script from the `<XAP Home>\tools\maven` directory:

-{% highlight bash %}
+{% highlight console %}
 D:<XAP Home>\tools\maven>installmavenrep.bat
 {% endhighlight %}

-This installs the XAP libraries and the OpenSpaces Maven plugin into the local Maven repository.
+This installs the XAP libraries and the XAP Maven plugin into the local Maven repository.
 Once the installation is finished, the Maven plugin is ready to be used.

-{% info %} The OpenSpaces Maven plugin is installed under: `<maven-repository-dir>\org\apache\maven\plugins\maven-openspaces-plugin`{%endinfo%}
+{% info %} The XAP Maven plugin is installed under: `<maven-repository-dir>\org\apache\maven\plugins\maven-openspaces-plugin`{%endinfo%}

 ## Location of Libraries and Local Repository